LLM Routing

 1. Prompt Analysis

-When a user submits a prompt, the Router analyzes it to determine the domain (subject matter) or action (type of operation requested).
+When a user submits a prompt without specifying a model, the Arch-Router analyzes it to determine the domain (subject matter) and action (type of operation requested).

 2. Model Selection